 Locally determined

-There are many advantages of home solar energy.
+There are a number of benefits to home solar energy.
 You can qualify for tax benefits, reduce emissions, and raise your property values.
 With the right storage equipment, solar panels can also give you further energy independence and offer some protection from power outages.

 You might be pleasantly surprised at how quickly you can get a return on investment from your solar panels.
 In perennially-sunny Mission Viejo, you could make enough from your solar panels to recoup your investment in 8.4 years per 5 kW of rated capacity at maximum.